hazalates/_hazalates.github.io/_posts/2022-03-22-biomaterials.md

 ---
 layout: post
-title: "Making biomaterials"
+title: "Making bio-materials"
 comments: true
 description: "Description"
-keywords: "mycelium, scoby, biomaterials, bio-hack"
+keywords: "mycelium, scoby, bio-materials, bio-hack"
 ---

-The bio-hack academy is focussing on biomaterials and living organisms this week.
+The bio-hack academy is focussing on bio-materials and living organisms this week.
 Since i have a big obsession with food and fermentation this sounded like a really interesting class to join.

 #### Mycelium material-bank